AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 > ❗ The `date` parameter is **OPTIONAL**.
 Not specifying one results in it being recorded as `NA` within PulsePilot, and it is okay!
 This is similar to the command used for adding a run.

-> ❗ After using the `workout /e:gym` command, **ALL OTHER INPUTS WILL BE INVALID** as PulsePilot expects gym station parameters.

 After PulsePilot receives the command to enter a gym, it will prompt you further for additional details for **each station**.
-If you specified the `number of stations` as `4`, then PulsePilot requires 4 extra inputs from you!
+If you specified the `number of stations` as `3`, then PulsePilot requires 3 extra lines of input from you!

 The following details are required for each station: